cudoventures/cudos-docs/docs/governance/tokenomics.md

     3. It stops earning block rewards
     4. Its stake gets slashed by 0.01%

-The validator must unjail itself as quickly as possible after being jailed.
+The validator must unjail itself as quickly as possible after an enforced 10-minute waiting period.

 #### Double signing event